 Bringing employability skills to students with autism in Doncaster

-The learner recruitment team at Interserve Learning & Employment (ILE) recently visited Stone Hill School in Doncaster to provide employability guidance to students with autism.
+The learner recruitment team at Interserve Learning & Employment (ILE) recently visited Stone Hill School in Doncaster to provide employability skills and guidance to students with autism.

 Head of learner engagement, Kelly Bailey, tasked her team with organising a day which would bring value to both the chosen organisation and to the employees at Interserve.
 The team were able to do this as part of an initiative by Interserve Group Limited which encourages employees to ‘give a day of your time’ to help others.